gsprasanna/gsprasanna/README.md

 <h1 align="center">Hi 👋, I'm Prasanna Balaji G S</h1>

-A passionate technologist from India working as **Consultant**,  with a demonstrated history of working in the information technology and services industry.
+A passionate technologist from India working as **Consultant**,  with a demonstrated history of working in the information technology industry.
 **Skilled in React JS, Redux, React Hooks** Self-motivated with the ability to swiftly master new technologies.
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">